MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/pwa-links.md

 [Install your PWA][pwaInstallYourPWA] - Gives users a button to install your PWA directly from the browser.

-[People Graph Component][pwaPeopleGraphComponent] - Returns the Contacts for the signed in user from the Microsoft Graph API.
+[People Graph Component][pwaPeopleGraphComponent] - Returns the Contacts for the signed-in user from the Microsoft Graph API.

 [People Picker Graph Component][pwaPeoplePickerGraphComponent] - Enables the user to view, add, or remove people objects from a dynamic drop-down list as they type.